Regulations for cat and dog breeders

 Microbreeders do not have to register as a domestic animal (breeding) business (DAB) with their local council or comply with the Code of practice for the operation of breeding and rearing businesses 2014 (revision 2018) (Code).

-If you are a member of an Applicable Organisation (e.g. Dogs Victoria) with up to 10 fertile female cats or dogs and breed to sell, you are classified as a recreational breeder.
+If you are a breeding member of an Applicable Organisation (such as, Dogs Victoria) with up to 10 fertile female cats or dogs and breed to sell, you are classified as a recreational breeder.

 Recreational breeders do not need to register with their local council as a Domestic Animal Business (DAB) or comply with the Code.
 Instead, recreational breeders are required to comply with their organisation’s rules and code of ethics.

 If you have between 3 and 10 fertile female dogs or cats, are not a member of an Applicable Organisation, and breed to sell, you are classified as a DAB.
 DABs must be registered with local council and comply with the Code of practice for the operation of breeding and rearing businesses 2014 (revision 2018).

 The Code outlines minimum welfare standards for the housing and management of dogs and cats in breeding and rearing businesses.